ameliaemahizer/OnlineBookSubscription/README.md

 In the first use case, logged-in users can search for a book using a selected filter based on book title, author, genre, or price, with the default being searching all books without any filter. <be>

 ### Use Case 2: Purchase
+In the second use case, logged-in users can purchase searched books using the search view.
+They can view their items in the shopping cart where the transaction is done.
+They can also add their payment information in the subscription view as well.<be>

 ### Use Case 3: Discussion
+In the third use case, logged-in users can discuss books with other users.
+They can post a main post with a title and body.
+They can also reply to posts as well. **(We were unable to connect posts and replies at this time)** <be>

 ## Login Usernames, Passwords, and UniqueIDs